bd2kccd/cytoscape-tetrad/README.md

 This app currently does the following:

 Provides a new **File** -> **Import** -> **Network** -> **Tetrad** option that reads in a Tetrad .json output file, renders a network that utilizes a Cytoscape style that displays causal edges including those used in partial ancestral graphs.

+Once the network is imported, you can apply a preferred layout to view and analyze it.